 Siôn Simon (Parliamentary Under-Secretary, Department for Culture, Media and Sport; Birmingham, Erdington, Labour):

-they have adult content, which is central to what the Video Recordings Bill hopes to do-to ensure proper enforcement.
-Is there anything in the proposal or in any measure that the Government propose to introduce in the near future that will ensure
+games that they have adult content, which is central to what the Video Recordings Bill hopes to do-to ensure proper enforcement.
+Is there anything in the proposal or in any measure that the Government propose to introduce in the near future that will

 And on the subject of exempting games and sports videos from censorship: